 I wanted to write you all a little note to tell you how thankful, and grateful I am for your kindness, thoughtfulness and generosity… your help has certainly lifted the spirits at our home.
 I know I am feeling lighter and will sleep easier… I want you to know that … all that you have given us throughout the school year is truly appreciated and I am extremely proud to be a part of the John Abbott family.

-I look forward to graduation now that I have completed my last course at Abbott, but what I really look forward to, is one day soon, being able to give back, and be a source of help and comfort to those who need a hand, as John Abbott College Foundation has done for me.
+… What I really look forward to, is one day soon, being able to give back, and be a source of help and comfort to those who need a hand, as John Abbott College Foundation has done for me.